Skip to main content

 Final Paper Evaluation: If you wish to see your final paper evaluation, please make arrangements with your instructor.

 Protesting a Grade: If you wish to protest a grade, please do the following: First, attempt to resolve the issue with your instructor.
-If you still feel that the instructor has misjudged the quality of your work, the second step is to write a letter to the Assistant Director that states your case.
+If you still feel that the instructor has misjudged the quality of your work, the second step is to write a letter to the Associate Director that states your case.
 This letter should present evidence supporting your contention that the grade be changed.
 Such evidence should include specific discussion of your writing, including matters of thesis, focus and development, organization, and grammar.
 The letter itself should reflect your understanding of argumentation and analysis as they are taught in the Muir Writing Program.
-The Assistant Director will then review the contents of your folder in light of your request.
+The Associate Director will then review the contents of your work in light of your request.
 The Muir Writing administrators reserve the right to lower your grade if they feel your paper has been graded too generously.

 Updating Contact Information: If your address, phone number, or e-mail changes during the quarter, please notify your instructor.